-The study has two main components.
-Firstly, a set of three literature reviews will be undertaken focusing on the views of pregnant women, their partners/other family members and health professionals who support women to quit smoking.
-The findings from studies included in each review will be compared and combined to build an overview of common barriers and facilitators for each of the three groups.
+Firstly, a set of three literature reviews was undertaken focusing on the views of pregnant women, their partners/other family members and health professionals who support women to quit smoking.
+These systematic reviews are available via Hilary Graham's publication page.

 The study will use findings from the reviews and the interviews to explore the current make-up of interventions and services to support women to quit smoking and to develop proposals for interventions that could be tested to improve current provision.